wisemapping/wisemapping-open-source/README.md

 User: test@wisemapping.org
 Password: test

-### Local Development - UI Integration
+### Local Development + UI Integration

 In order to reduce the life-cycle to develop UI backend testing, you can do the following hack:

-* Clone [https://bitbucket.org/wisemapping/wisemapping-open-source/] and [https://bitbucket.org/wisemapping/wisemapping-frontend/] at the same top level directory
+    * Clone [wisemapping-open-source](https://bitbucket.org/wisemapping/wisemapping-open-source/) and [wisemapping-frontend](https://bitbucket.org/wisemapping/wisemapping-frontend/) at the same top level directory
-* Compile `WiseMapping Frontend`
+    * Compile `wisemapping-frontend`.
+Details for compilation can be found in the `wisemapping-frontend` readme.
-* Compile `WiseMapping Open Source`
+    * Compile `wisemapping-open-source`

-* Follow the Local Testing steps.
+A quick and dirty solution to share changes in the UI is to manually compile the dist.
+This will make the loader file available without the need to publish:

+`cp -r wisemapping-frontend/packages/mindplot/dist/* wisemapping-open-source/wise-ui/target/wisemapping-mindplot/package/dist`

 ### Compiling and running with docker-compose